 I primarily spoke of my planning entitlement processes and experiences.
 I thought that stories of interesting and bizarre community engagement events would be interesting to the producers and writers.
 We, as government workers, experience all sorts of imaginable and unimaginable experiences.
 How could we not, we are dealing with the public.
 I enjoyed having the opportunity to share a sampling of my experiences with the Parks and Rec producers and writers.
 At times, the Parks and Rec folks give me that incredulous look of bewilderment or even disbelief about some of my stories, but I spoke only the truth.
 We, as government workers, can’t possibly make this stuff up.

-How long were you involved in the NBC “Parks and Recreation” TV show?
+How long were you involved with the show?

 I was on contract for the first production year.
 We met on occasion and spoke on the phone frequently.
 I was being paid to talk and tell stories.
 A rarity for a city planner!
 But my worth was short lived.